-Our ADO River Valley site is on a residential street, therefore it is not advised that you wait in the street or that transport takes up street parking for residents.
+ADO River Valley site is on a residential street, therefore it is not advised that students wait in the street or that transport takes up street parking for residents.
 Please respect our local residents and support the community by using our facilities and not blocking driveways.

 We have two bike storage areas on site which we encourage students to use.

-If you have not arrived on site by 9:15am and ADO River Valley has not been advised accordingly by telephone or email, the ADO River Valley office will generate a SMS which contacts your caregiver and supporting professionals to advise that you have not yet arrived.
-If ADO River Valley has been advised of absence by the caregiver, we will forward the relevant information to the supporting professionals for their attendance records (upon request from individual Local Authorities).
+If a student has not arrived on site by 9:15am and ADO River Valley has not been advised accordingly by telephone or email, the ADO River Valley office will generate a SMS which contacts the parent-carer and supporting professionals to advise they have not yet arrived.
+If ADO River Valley has been advised of absence by the parent-carer, we will forward the relevant information to the supporting professionals for their attendance records (upon request from individual Local Authorities).